dolphjs/docs/content/decorators.md

 ### Decorators

-Dolph makes use of many [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html#handbook-content) to implement a wide range of features.
-We have already come across some of these decorators in previous sections, some of them include: **Component**, **InjectMongo**, **InjectMysql**, **Route**, **Get**, to name but a few.
+Dolph utilizes a variety of [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html#handbook-content)  to implement numerous features.
+We’ve already encountered some of these decorators in previous sections, including **Component**, **InjectMongo**, **InjectMysql**, **Route**, **Get**, among others.

 <blockquote class="external">
 An ES2016 decorator is an expression which returns a function and can take a target, name and property descriptor as arguments.
-You apply it by prefixing the decorator with an @ character and placing this at the very top of what you are trying to decorate.
+You apply it by prefixing the decorator with an `@` character and placing this at the very top of what you are trying to decorate.
 Decorators can be defined for either a class, a method or a property.
 </blockquote>

 #### Class Decorators

-These are decorators that directly affect the class.
-A class decorator is usually declared on the class.
-A list of all the current class decorators Dolph offers are listed below:
+These decorators directly affect the class itself.
+A class decorator is typically declared at the top of the class definition.
+Below is a list of all the current class decorators offered by Dolph:

 <table>
   <tbody>